 There’s nowhere quite like London for hedonistic weekends with the one you love.
-World-class restaurants, hidden green spaces, designer shopping, innovative cocktail bars and sunsets over a vast sparkling skyline best viewed from Waterloo Bridge – the most romantic bridge, according to The Kinks – are just a few reasons why London is the perfect town for a twosome.
+World-class restaurants, hidden green spaces, cool cocktail bars and sunsets over a vast sparkling skyline best viewed from Waterloo Bridge – London's most romantic bridge according to The Kinks – are just a few reasons why London is the perfect place for a twosome.

 England’s second biggest city might not spring to mind for a romantic getaway but if you scratch beneath the surface you’ll discover glorious Georgian architecture, art galleries galore, cavernous concert halls, a mouthwatering food scene and plenty of independent bars and pubs where you can party the night away.

 Swish penthouse suite for two?
 Just minutes away from Selfridges and the Bullring, Staying Cool Apartments have a feel of understated glamour to them, with 1960s-style portraits on the walls and funky designer furniture.
 There are plenty of gadgets to play with too, including a Gaggia espresso machine and a Mac computer.
 If you’d rather play with your other half, head outside to your open-air balcony and sip on your favourite tipple together while taking in panoramic views of the skyline.

 Snuggling up together to watch one of your favourite films is even more romantic in art deco surroundings.
 Book the leather sofa seats in the Electric Cinema and order a tub of award-winning ice cream and a bottle of wine from the sleek bar, or better still use the waiter service and have it brought to you just before the film starts.
 One of Birmingham’s finest cultural icons, The Electric is the oldest working cinema in the UK and shows quality mainstream, independent, classic and foreign films.